undergrad-partner-school

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 7,858 in 2023.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 7,201 in 2024.
 Rider University has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores